AndrewCrescencio/andrewcrescencio/README.md

 # Hi there 👋

-I'm Andrew Crescencio a Frontend Web Developer from São Paulo (but soon i'll learn backend too).
+I'm Andrew Crescencio a Frontend Web Developer from São Paulo

 ## 🛠  Technologies and tools
 <a name="technologioes-tools"></a>